brenden-DS/heart-classification/README.md

-# Heart Disease Prediction Model
+# Heart Attack Prediction Model

 This repository contains a machine learning model for predicting heart disease based on a dataset of various health and lifestyle factors.
 The model uses supervised learning techniques to analyze the dataset and make predictions about the likelihood of an individual having heart disease.